Hit enter after type your search item

 Removing specific file/directory example

-Rather than removing all files and directories that are untracked by single clean command, you may choose which file or directory to remove.
+Rather than removing all files and directories that are untracked by a single clean command, you may choose which file or directory to remove.

 This is shown in the above examples; by using the clean command with –i or –interactive option.

-Suppose, we have the same files and a directory i.e. tst1.txt, tst2.txt and a directory test_dir, that are untracked.
+Suppose, we have the same files and a directory i.e. tst1.txt, tst2.txt, and a directory test_dir, that are untracked.

 As we run this command: